Click the logo

 popular, as did her sister that followed her soon after, the SS Monterey.

-This photograph was taken on February: 22, 1932 whilst
+and this photograph was taken on February 22, 1932

 The Mariposa and her